cqfn/aibolit/README.md

 If the program has the `1` exit code, it means that at least 1 analyzed file has an issue.
 If the program has the `2` exit code, it means that program crash occurred.

 You can change the format, using the `--format` parameter.
-The default parameter is `--format=compact`.
+The default value is `--format=compact`.
 ```bash
 $ aibolit recommend --folder src/java --format=compact --full
 ```